Ubank hit for reckless lending

 He applied for a R17 967 loan from Ubank in 2015.
 While he was still paying off the loan, he applied for three more loans in the same year.

-Last month, the Ombudsman for Banking Services (OBS) instructed Ubank to write off R225 726.47 related to the four personal loan accounts linked to Mojalefa.
+Last month Ubank offered to write off R225 726.47 related to the four personal loan accounts linked to Mojalefa.

-This finding was made after Ithuseng Credit Solutions, which provides credit health improvement services to Harmony Gold employees, lodged a complaint against the bank on Mojalefa's behalf.
+This after Ithuseng Credit Solutions, which provides credit health improvement services to Harmony Gold employees, lodged a complaint against the bank on Mojalefa's behalf.

 Ubank lent him R72 118 in March, a further R6 722 in April and R71 391 in May.